 3. Spray the bike down with clear water to remove the soft drink’s stickiness and thoroughly dry all surfaces.

 Cleaning method #4: 4 steps using a potato and Dawn dish soap

-1. Cut a large potato in half and place both ends, cut side down, into a dish of undiluted Dawn dish soap.
+1. Cut a large potato in half and place both ends, cut side down, into a undiluted Dawn dish soap dish.